CS4Kids/teachers-site/docs/lessons/ch2.md

 Formative | Summative
 ---|---
-Research the ways that engineers build on their ideas by desiging, getting feedback, and then redesigning their projects and programs. | Write a summary of the effort to redesign the trap into a refuge.
+Research the ways that engineers build on their ideas by designing, getting feedback, and then redesigning their projects and programs. | Write a summary of the effort to redesign the trap into a refuge.
 Discuss how the previous design was less inclusive than the subsequent redesign and explain how, going forward, new designs can be improved by better understanding users' needs.

 #### Quiz Answers